hooklift/oauth2/README.md

 # OAuth2 provider for Go

-Implements OAuth2 in a somewhat strict manner.
+Implements an OAuth2 provider in a somewhat strict and opinionated manner.
 For instance:

-* Clients are required to always report the scopes they are trying to gain access to when redirecting the resource owner to the authorization form.
+* 3rd party client apps are required to always report the scopes they are trying to gain access to when redirecting the resource owner to the authorization form.
-* Always sends by default a Strict Transport Security header.
-However, you can disable it by passing 0 as max-age.
+* Always sends a Strict Transport Security header by default.
+You can disable it by passing a STS max-age of 0.
 * X-Frame-Options header is always sent along the authorization form
-* X-XSS-Protection is always sent
+* X-XSS-Protection is always sent.
-* Always requires 3rd-party clients to send the `state` request parameter in order to minimize risk of CSRF attacks
+* Always requires 3rd-party client apps to send the `state` request parameter in order to minimize risk of CSRF attacks.
+* Requires passing a [request context](https://blog.golang.org/context) in order for the authorization server to determine whether or not the resource owner is authenticated and has valid session.
+Otherwise it redirects the resource owner to the login page.

 Implements:
 * The OAuth 2.0 Authorization Framework: http://tools.ietf.org/html/rfc6749